 This loan is available to undergraduate students only on the basis of documented financial need.
-Repayment and interest are deferred until six months after the student graduates or ceases to be enrolled for at least six semester credit hours.
+Repayment and interest are deferred until six months after the student graduates or ceases to be enrolled for at least half-time.
 The interest rate is variable up to 8.25% and is adjusted each year on July 1.
-The actual interest rate will be printed on the Disclosure Statement which the student will receive from the lender.
-The lending institution will notify the student borrower of interest rate changes throughout the life of the loan.
-Distinctions between this loan and the Federal Direct Unsubsidized Stafford Loan are that the Federal Direct Unsubsidized Stafford Loan does not require documented financial need and interest on the Federal Direct Unsubsidized Stafford Loan begins to accrue when funds are disbursed.
+The borrower is notified of the actual interest rate on a disclosure statement provided by their federal loan servicer.
+The maximum annual and aggregate loan limits are determined based on the student’s classification and dependency status.

 Federal Nursing Student Loan Program

 The University participates in the Nursing Student Loan Program which was established by the Nursing Training Act of 1964.
 This loan is available to undergraduate and graduate nursing majors on the basis of financial need.
 The interest rate is currently 5% annually.
-Repayment and interest are deferred until nine months after a borrower graduates or ceases to be enrolled for at least six semester credit hours in the College of Nursing.
+Repayment and interest are deferred until nine months after a borrower graduates or ceases to be enrolled at least half time in the College of Nursing.

 Federal Nursing Student Loan Maximums